-The death toll's climb has slowed since IDF announced overnight into Saturday an end of its ground incursion in Gaza -- even as it continued to strike from the air.
-Israeli forces say troops redeployed after completed their mission of destroying Hamas' tunnels.
+The death toll’s climb has slowed since the IDF announced overnight into Saturday an end of its ground incursion in Gaza – even as it continued to strike from the air.
+Israeli forces say troops redeployed after completing their mission of destroying Hamas’ tunnels.

 Still, while there weren’t scores of dead Saturday as has been true many other days over the past few weeks, the total carnage remains significant.

 According to el-Qedra, at least 1,911 in Gaza have died since the conflict began, in addition to just under 10,000 injured.